 He served on the Sports Performance Advisory Council with Under Armour (2008-11) and is a member of the NIKE SPARQ Advisory Board.

 Carlisle has spoken for the Perform Better Functional Clinics for over 10 years and has been mentored by Mike Boyle, Johnny Parker, Bill Parcells' former head strength and conditioning coach and three-time Super Bowl winner, and Mike Woicik.
-His son, Amir, will be a sophomore running back at Notre Dame this fall.
+His son, Amir, is a graduate student and wide receiver at Notre Dame this fall.

 Prominent Professional Players Coached